kcarnold/cs344/content/syllabus/index.md

 - Submit a complete, standalone solution on Moodle.
 (Clean up anything from your past errors.)
 - **Email the instructor** with the following:
-  - What assignment you're revising
+  - What assignment you're revising (you may revise any past assignment that was graded for Mastery)
   - A concise and specific explanation of the original error(s) and how you addressed them.
+This should convince the instructor that you have not only achieved a correct result but have learned through the process.

+Revisions with a convincing explanation can achieve up to an Excellent grade for its Mastery component.
+Submitting a revision has no effect on the Effort grade.

 ### This sounds unusual.
 Will we actually be doing this??